Izaz-123/StockMarketApp/README.md

 ---
 ## Live demo

-Check out the live version of the application here: https://stockmarketsimulator.onrender.com
+Check out the live version of the application hosted on GCP here: https://stockmarketapp-644837403308.asia-south2.run.app Check out the live version of the application hosted on render here: https://stockmarketsimulator.onrender.com

 ---